-Available in Paperback and Kindle – Learn to Tell If Someone Is Lying.
+Available in Paperback, Audio and eBook – Learn to Tell If Someone Is Lying.

 DRIVE THRU DECEPTION: Clues to Detect Deceit